TARKINE ELITE

 Christie Lori is built for the long haul.
 In 2025 she claimed the Cape to Cape Track FKT (Supported, Female), took first at The Guzzler Ultra 105km, won the Transcend Ultra 65km, and finished second female at Ultra Trail Kosciuszko 161km by UTMB.
 Four elite performances across wildly different terrain in a single year.
 From coastal tracks to alpine climbs, Christie doesn't specialise.
 She conquers.
 Relentless preparation meets unshakeable composure.
 One of Australia's most complete ultra runners.

-Ben Leason
+Ben Leeson

 Trail Ultra Specialist.
 Quiet Achiever.